 ALISON (Advance Learning Interactive System Online) offers Free Online Courses, Workplace Skills, Interactive Education and Multimedia learning.
 With ALISON you can take online courses with certificate of completion or Diploma level, on a wide range of courses.
-ALISON Certificate-level courses take on average 1 to 2 hours to complete while the Diploma courses take approximately 10 to 11hours.
-Through your study you will be assessed and, should you achieve a pass rate on your assessments, you will become an ALISON graduate and be entitled to purchase a certificate or Diploma Parchment.

 When Udacity started its first courses in February 2012, the model was that all online courses are open enrollment; you can learn at your own pace and access all of the information you need at any time.
 Upon completion of the class, you download your class certification to demonstrate your level of achievement in the course, all for free.
-However in April 2014, Udacity announced that effective from May 16, they will be phasing out certificates for free courseware completion.
+However in April 2014, it announced that effective from May 16, they will be phasing out certificates for free courseware completion.
 Students are now required to pay to complete courses and get a verified certificate.
 Read this comparison article between Udemy Vs Udacity

 At Khan Academy, you learn almost anything for free.
 With over 3,100 videos on everything from arithmetic to physics, finance, and history and hundreds of skills to practice, the online academy is on the mission to help you learn what you want, when you want, at your own pace.
-The Khan Academy is a not-for-profit organization with the goal of changing education for the better by providing a free world-class education to anyone anywhere.

 EdX is a transformational partnership in online education between The Massachusetts Institute of Technology (MIT) and Harvard University to offer online university courses with certificate to millions of people around the world.
 Today, several other world class universities offer online courses on edX.